 If you are facing significant turbulence in your marriage, divorce isn't necessarily your only option.
 In many cases, legal separation can provide the legal partitioning the couple needs to re-evaluate their partnership while still legally retaining the marriage.
 In rarer cases, an annulment may be appropriate, as well.
 In either case, however, having dedicated, vigilant representation by your side is highly advisable to help keep your interests protected and spoken for.

 Divorce used to be a lengthy courtroom matter regardless of the circumstances of the couple.
 However, the law now recognizes that not every couple requires a protracted, adversarial courtroom process to dissolve their marriage.
 With the growing popularity of mediation and collaborative divorce, more and more couples who can still be cordial with each other can work together to decide the terms of their divorce and minimize their time spent in the courtroom.

 Divorce clients usually come to firm several goals or concerns in mind for their life post-divorce.
 Often times, they can concern any children involved, but specific financial concerns are also common, as well.

 Key concerns for those getting divorced include:

 No matter what your specific concerns may be, our team is ready to listen.
-Our legal experience means that we're ready to handle a vast array of different divorce circumstances and have the strategies to make your specific goals and concerns a priority in our approach to your case.
+Our attorneys have tremendous legal experience, and we are ready to handle a vast array of different divorce circumstances and have the strategies to make your specific goals and concerns a priority in our approach to your case.